subomionanuga/bank-app-ruby/README.md

 I want to be able to withdraw funds from my account

 As a client
+So that I know when a transaction happened
+I want to be able to see the transaction date

+As a client
 So that I can see my transaction history
 I want to be able to print my account statement
 ```